Home / Agency stalls and denials

 The 5-business-day written notice

-Before suing, the requester must give the agency's custodian a separate written notice identifying the public records request, at least 5 business days before filing.
-Business days exclude Saturdays, Sundays, and legal holidays.
+Before suing, the requester must give the agency's custodian a separate written notice.
+The notice has to identify the public records request.
+It has to be sent at least 5 business days before filing.
+Business days do not include Saturdays, Sundays, or legal holidays.
 Section 119.12(1)(b) requires this.

 The notice is a separate document.
 A new public records request does not count.
 The Fourth District Court of Appeal said so directly in Roldan v.
 City of Hallandale Beach, 331 So.
 3d 348 (Fla.
 4th DCA 2023).
-Skipping the notice usually kills fee shifting and can kill the case posture.
+Skipping the notice usually kills fee-shifting.
+It can kill the case posture too.

 Notice exception when the agency fails to post custodian contact info

-Section 119.12(2) excuses the 5-day notice if the agency does not prominently post the contact information for the custodian of public records at the agency's primary administrative building and on its website.
+Section 119.12(2) excuses the 5-day notice in one case.
+The agency has to fail to prominently post the contact info for the custodian of public records.
+The posting has to be at the agency's main admin building and on its website.
 Check both before you file.
-If the posting is missing, document it (photographs, screenshots, dates) and plead the exception.
+If the posting is missing, document it.
+Take photos, screenshots, and dates.
+Then plead the exception.

 Step 5.
 Mandamus